 Breakfast With Santa This event takes place in December at the Park Center.
 We usually need 4 people for this: 2 Santa’s helpers and 2 ticket takers.
 Dress appropriately.

-New Haven Parks and recreation is now accepting applications for seasonal summer employment for the following positions:
+New Haven Parks and recreation is not currently accepting applications for seasonal employment.

 We are moving to a larger facility.
 Therefore, we are seeking qualified fitness, enrichment, or specialty class instructors to offer new classes to the community beginning in the spring of 2016.